 Here are the ingredients in this Spicy Hunter Taco Seasoning: organic onion, organic garlic, organic rice starch, organic chile pepper, organic paprika, sea salt, organic cumin, organic cane sugar, organic red pepper, organic oregano, organic black pepper and citric acid.

-Speedy Dinner Prep Tip #2: Use a Rice Cooker to Pre-Cook the Rice
+#2: Use a Rice Cooker to Pre-Cook the Rice

 If you want to make the spicy shrimp recipe in under 20-minutes, you definitely want to precook your rice in a rice cooker.

 My personal favorite rice cooker is the VitaClay Smart Organic Multi-Cooker.
-Made with a non-toxic clay cooking pot, not only is Vitaclay the safest and healthiest rice cooker on the market, it combines several appliances in one.
-VitaClay serves as a crock pot/slow cooker, steamer, rice cooker and bonus yogurt maker all at once (it makes the most amazing coconut yogurt, by the way!)
+Made with a non-toxic clay cooking pot, not only is Vitaclay the safest and healthiest rice cooker on the market.
+It combines several appliances in one.
+VitaClay serves as a crock pot/slow cooker, steamer, rice cooker and bonus yogurt maker all in one.

-- 1 ½ pound medium wild shrimp (peeled, deveined, rinsed with water & patted dry (keep the tails on))
+- 1 ½ pound medium wild shrimp, peeled, deveined with tails on

 - 6 cloves crushed garlic